Eikhaugen/CA-GameHub/README.md

 ## Requirements:
 The course assignment had the following requirements:
   * The HTML should be semantic and neatly formatted.
   * The CSS should follow the DRY principles and be easy to read-The website should be responsive and look good at every screen size with no horizontal scrollbars.
-Use Flexbox and CSS Grids where apropriate.
+Use Flexbox and CSS Grids where appropriate.
 PLease do no use a CSS framework like Bootstrap; we want to see that you can build responsive websites without the use of a framework.
   * The site should be WCAG compliant, and accessibility should be taken into account.
   * Each page should have a unique \<meta name="description">, <title> and \<h1>.
   * You should not use copied code in your submission.
 All code submitted must be written by yourself, You may use external sources to show you how to achieve specific effects, which should be included in your report.